benthecoder/-Iris-Flower-dataset-visualization-and-prediction-with-SciPy/README.md

 6. Support Vector Machines (SVM)

 ## What I Learned
 I was suprised how easy it was to actually perform prediction and the feasability of SciPy packages in Python.
 Although I did not type all the code by myself, nor did I understand everything in the code.
 It was a good introduction as to how prediction machine learning is performed.
+It gave me a simple overview of the steps involved in creating a machine learning project and gave me invaluable experience in handling an IDE.
+I am also more confident of approaching other ML projects.